 2020 Draft Official Community Plan

-Council have given the 2020 Draft Official Community Plan second reading at the Regular Meeting of Council on February 23, 2021 and have now referred it out for agency input, public input and comments.
-A revised document will be produced once all responses have been collated and analysed.
+Council have given the 2020 Draft Official Community Plan second reading at the Regular Meeting of Council on February 23, 2021 and have now referred it to a public hearing which will be held THURSDAY, MAY 13, 2021.

 The following reports to Council give an overview of the background to the draft OCP update, and the steps taken in the process of gathering public input so far: